William Ames: Academic

 A proposal to make him principal of a theological college at Leiden was frustrated by Archbishop Abbot; and when later invited by the state of Friesland to a professoriate at Franeker, the opposition was renewed, but this time abortively.

 He was installed at Franeker on 7 May 1622 and delivered a discourse on the occasion on Urim and Thummim.

 He brought renown to Franeker as professor, preacher, pastor and theological writer; one student of the period influenced by Ames was Johannes Cocceius.

 Another student was Nathaniel Eaton, later of Harvard College.

 He prepared his Medulla Theologiae (The Marrow of Theology), a manual of Calvinistic doctrine, for his students.
 Ames was much influenced in terms of method by Ramism, and opposed the residual teaching of Aristotle.
 His De Conscientia, ejus Jure et Casibus (1632), an attempt to bring Christian ethics into clear relation with particular cases of conduct and of conscience, was a new thing in Protestantism.

 Move to Rotterdam

 Having continued twelve years at Franeker (where he was rector in 1626), his health gave way, and he contemplated a move to New England.
 But another door was opened for him, with an invitation to Rotterdam.
-There he prepared his Fresh Suit against Ceremonies—the book which made Richard Baxter a Nonconformist.
+There he prepared his Fresh Suit against Ceremonies - the book which made Richard Baxter a Nonconformist.
 It sums up the issues between the Puritan school and that of Richard Hooker, and was posthumously published.

 Having caught a cold from a flood which inundated his house, he died in November 1633, at the age of fifty-seven, apparently in needy circumstances.

+Family

-He left, by a second wife Joan Fletcher, two sons and a daughter, who emigrated to Massachusetts in 1637; the sons later returned to England; his daughter Ruth married in Cambridge, Massachusetts, Edmund Angier, and their son Samuel Angier later married in 1680 Hannah Oakes, the daughter of Urian Oakes.
+Ames was married twice.
+His second wife was Joan Fletcher, and they had two sons and a daughter.
+The family emigrated to Massachusetts in 1637; the sons later returned to England.
+Their daughter Ruth (b.
+1619) married Edmund Angier in Cambridge, Massachusetts; in 1680, their son Samuel Angier (1655-1719) married Hannah Oakes, the daughter of Urian Oakes.